 However, one should bear in mind that all portable air-con systems belt hot air out of the rear, so unless you attach the supplied outlet hose and point it out of a window or a hole in the wall, chances are the room will eventually get even hotter.
 Those lucky enough to have an open-flue fireplace can take advantage of the chimney’s inherent suction and place the unit directly in front of the fireplace.
 But do sweep the chimney first or soot will be blown all over your furnishings and haberdashery.

-A relatively new addition to the Dyson cooling stable, the Pure Cool Me is designed for personal use and comes equipped with the company’s air purification tech for added chutzpah.
+The Pure Cool Me is designed for personal use and comes equipped with the company’s air purification tech for added chutzpah.
 Measuring in at just 40cm in height, it’s the perfect cooling solution for desktop and bedside use.

 The Pure Cool Me provides 70º horizontal oscillation, a sleep timer, 10 fan speed settings and focused cooling using its top-mounted airflow control interface.
 According to Dyson, its ‘activated carbon and glass HEPA filter captures gases and 99.95% of ultra-fine particles from the air’ – a boon for allergy sufferers.

 Granted, it’s not the cheapest fan on the market but it performs admirably well, is quiet as a mouse, and light and portable enough to move from room to room.
 For maximum effect in really hot weather, either dampen your face with a wet flannel or drape a Stay Cool Ice Towel (see below) around your neck.

 Like Dyson's brand of cool?
 Why not check out our guide to the entire range of Best Dyson fans (and air-purifying/humidifying/warming products)